leftlogic/ffconf/src/covid.md

 Please also see our [Venue Accessibility](/accessibility/) pages for extra information about our venue.

-If you wish to get in touch during the event with issues relating to your safety or comfort, please find a team member wearing an {% ffconf %} t-shirt and we'll be happy to help.
+If you wish to get in touch during the event with issues relating to your safety or comfort, please find a team member wearing an FFConf t-shirt and we'll be happy to help.